dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-saml-2.0.md

 7. Set **Source attribute** to **Group ID**.
 8. Under **Advanced options**, check **Customize the name of the group claim** and specify **Name** to **groups**.

-**Note:** Keep in mind that the Group ID in Azure AD maps to that group's GUID.
+**Note:** Keep in mind that the Group ID in Entra ID maps to that group's GUID.
 It should be specified in lowercase for the mappings to work as expected.
 The Source Attribute field alternatively can be set to a different value of your preference.

 ### Finish setup

 9. After creating the Azure application, follow the instructions in the [dbt Cloud Setup](#dbt-cloud-setup) section to complete the integration.

 ## OneLogin integration